This simple one-skillet dinner is ready in less than an hour. Doc and I enjoy this dish in Little Italy whenever we visit Boston.

 Garnish: ¾ cup ricotta cheese and ½ cup shredded Parmesan cheese

-Add peppers, onions, carrots, and garlic to skillet.
+Add peppers, onions, carrots, and garlic to stockpot.
 Cook over medium heat 5-7 minutes until onions are translucent.
 Stir in wine.
 Add tomatoes and 1 cup water.
 Cut whole tomatoes into large chunks with a fork.
 Add oregano, fennel and red pepper flakes.
 Season, to taste, with kosher salt.

 Simmer sauce 15 minutes.
 While sauce is simmering cook rigatoni in water seasoned with salt and 1 teaspoon olive oil.
 Cook pasta according to package directions.
 When pasta is al dente, drain reserving ½ cup pasta water.
 Set pasta and reserved pasta water aside.